emmajanedrews/base-template/_posts/2017-08-10-check-out-our-trusted-service-providers-on-debbies-list.md

 Finding a great contractor at a fair price isn't easy.
 We all have a laundry list of to-dos that we'd like to get done around the house, but many of the times, we just don't have the time or know-how to get it all done.

-**That's why we turn to Debbie's List.**
+**That's why we created Debbie's List.**

+{% include pullquote.html %}

 If you're a contractor in the Northern Virginia area, you want to be on Debbie's list.
-The list is filled with contractors and service providers we've used over my 30-year career with great success and reasonable prices.
+The list is filled with contractors and service providers like plumbers, electricians, roofers, and more that we've used over my 30-year career with great success and reasonable prices.&nbsp;

-{% include pullquote.html %}

 [**Click here to check out Debbie's List**](https://www.yumpu.com/en/document/view/55881214/debbies-list-virginia-contractors-2017)